 - Projected future sales and earnings by comparing to the actual historical sales and earnings generated by the CGU groups.
-We took into account changes in conditions and events affecting each CGU group to assess the adjustments or lack of adjustments made in arriving at the projected future sales and earnings assumptions - Royalty rates used to determine FVLCS by comparing these assumptions to the actual historical royalty rates generated by the CGU group.
+We considered conditions and events affecting each CGU group to assess the projected future sales and earnings assumptions - Royalty rates used to determine FVLCS by comparing these assumptions to the actual historical royalty rates generated by the CGU group.
 We further examined the rates against the Entity's peer companies' third-party analyst reports.